 As a result of the high demand and limited supply, transient licensed properties have been selling at a premium and even above asking price in some cases.

 Non transient rentals are required to have a month long lease (minimum 28 days) and can expect to see 5-6% return on their gross purchase price.
 Although non-transient rentals can expect to see a bit less in rental income they also come with a lower price tag.
 You are probably asking yourself if there is even a market for month long rentals in Key West.
 The answer is yes, absolutely!
-Last Key Realty manages over 100 luxury vacation rentals and more than half of them are non-transient.
+Technology has made Key West not only a popular spot for the retired snowbirds but also a go to get away for those who have a little more flexibility and prefer to work pool or beach side.

 The type of vacation rental you purchase depends on what your needs and wants as a homeowner are.
 Whether you are looking for maximum return, a seasonal home, or both I am uniquely qualified to help you choose the perfect home for your needs!
 Contact me today to talk more about investing in Key West real estate.